-The following information is taken from the out-of-print Agriculture Canada booklet # 1406 which has been scanned in by Bill at the Squeeze Cider Press on Vancouver Island.
-You can read the entire leaflet here, or download it as a ZIP file from Bill's site.
+The following information is taken from the out-of-print Agriculture Canada booklet # 1406 which was scanned by Bill at the Squeeze Cider Press (now closed) on Vancouver Island.
+You can read the entire leaflet here.
 The full leaflet also contains details of how to make a mill at home, how to make and sterilise juices, and how to make straightforward fermented fruit wines and ciders.

 Here are the details of the press:

 Hydraulic jack, 1 1/2 tons capacity, 8-in, lift.

 B, Jack support, a 14 x 14-in, piece of 3/4-in, fir plywood or hardwood with 6 slats 1/4 x 1 in. nailed on one side.

 C, Racks.
 Five racks 14 x 14 in. are made from 1/4 x 1-in, slats of hardwood nailed to 1/4 x 1 1/2-in, slats at the edges.
 The center slat is 18 in. long and serves as a guide between the uprights, I. It is 2 in. wide and has a center slot.
 The nails are stainless steel.

 D, Press cloths of medium factory cotton are about 36 in. square.

 E, Press base is a 17 x 17-in, piece of 3/4-in, plywood fastened to supports G. A 14 x 14-in, piece of 1/2-in, plywood is centered on the larger piece to channel the juice to the outlet, F. Four slats 1/4 x 1 1/2 in. on edge form the sides around the base.

 F, Juice outlet made of 3/4-in., acid- resistant or plastic pipe.